 Yeison and I have spent a few days in the hills outside of Jaco enjoying the many beautiful viewpoints in the area and we’ve discovered some charming waterfalls.
 With so many hills and mountains, it is the also the perfect place for mountain bike lovers.

 According to one of our friends who has lived in Jaco for many years, this beach town has some of the best restaurants in Costa Rica.
 Though Yeison and I haven’t tried too many restaurants yet, driving through town you will see sushi, pizza, Italian, Costa Rican, seafood and much more.

 We’ve already had yummy traditional food, ceviche, pizza and tacos so foodie lovers will love Jaco.
 Eating rice and beans every day leaves your mouth yearning for more variety and as much as I love casados, I can’t eat them everyday making Jaco is an excellent place to visit.

 Good Mix of Ticos and Foreigners

 Beach towns are usually very touristic in Costa Rica, such as Playas del Coco where we used to live.
-It was filled with retired North Americans and during dry season it felt like there were more foreigners than locals.
+It was filled with retired USA/Canadians and during dry season it felt like there were more foreigners than locals.
 It was harder for me to immerse myself in the Costa Rican culture at Coco since there was such a big mix of foreigners, but I did love getting to know people from all around the world!